isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

-The tissue signatures match up very well.
+The tissue signatures match up very well across projects!
 We see TCGA tissue types correlating most strongly with the most similar GTEx tissue types.
 There are some differences depending on whether we look in blocks by TCGA or GTEx, but 15 match exactly from the two tables.